willpitchers/garrulous-turtle/WRP_P_kings_logbook.md

 ----

     1. which test to use?
     2. why not haz variant – coverage too low?
                           - some weird repetitive code?

     run APA/BAM/BAVA only, with filtering & mix – Bed/Bim files are cooking

     look up how to set up a power analysis for GWAS

     GATK depth of coverage analysis?

     n. cases – 35 (41 mix)
     n. ctrls – 28 (22 mix)
     prevalence – 0.6

-can I collapse the SNP & indel at Scaf 23?

 1. can I find BAM contamination elsewhere?
     - went to `/mnt/scratch/pitchers/eFISH/Analysis` and ran ``for i in `ls *dedup.bam` ; do echo $i >> bamgrep ; samtools view -h ${i} | grep '^@PG' >> bamgrep ; done``